waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 4.  **Conclude & Document:** Record the result and update this notepad immediately.
 5.  **Consider Non-Obvious Triggers:** When stuck, especially if movement is locked on a normally traversable tile, consider that the solution may be a non-movement scripted event (e.g., a phone call, using a key item, etc.).
 6.  **Strategically Mark:** Use map markers to track progress and prevent repeating failed tests.
-7.  **Thorough Debugging:** When a tool fails, I must be more thorough in my analysis, checking not just the code's logic but also the inputs and potential engine-side interactions before redefining it.
+7.  **Rigorous Tile Testing:** When a new tile type is encountered, I must test movement from all four directions (Up, Down, Left, Right) to fully understand its properties and document them here.
+The test must be performed IMMEDIATELY upon discovery.

-8.  **Rigorous Tile Testing:** When a new tile type is encountered, I must test movement from all four directions (Up, Down, Left, Right) to fully understand its properties and document them here.
+### B. Critique & Correction Protocol

-### B. Automation & Agent Usage
+1.  **Acknowledge & Prioritize:** Any critique received must be treated as the highest priority.
+All gameplay goals are suspended until the issues are addressed.
-*   **Automation First:** For any recurring puzzle type, my first step is to use my available custom tools (`pathfinder`).
-If a tool fails, my top priority is to fix it **immediately**.
+2.  **Tool/Agent Failure:** If a tool or agent is identified as faulty, it must be fixed using `define_tool` or `define_agent` on the very next turn.
+Avoiding the tool is not an option.
-*   **Agent Consultation:** I must use my defined agents when appropriate, especially `navigation_advisor` when stuck.
+3.  **Data Management Failure:** Incorrect or unlinked map markers, or failures in documenting mechanics, must be corrected immediately.

 ### C. Tile Traversal Rules (Verified)
 *   **Impassable:** WALL, COUNTER, MART_SHELF, PC, BOOKSHELF, HEADBUTT_TREE, CUT_TREE (uncut), TV, TOWN_MAP, WINDOW, RADIO, ROCK, BUOY